 With online and telephone booking, it’s really simple to book a place for your child at Kingswood Camps.
-There are a number of payment options available and childcare vouchers are accepted, making it easier to spread the cost
+There are a number of payment options available, making it easier to spread the cost.

 At the time of booking a deposit of £40 per child per week is required.
 The remainder of the balance will be due on set dates within 56 days of arrival.
 If the booking is made after the balance due date then full payment will be required at the time of booking.